abilitytechlab/wheelchair/README.md

 1. Open Terminal in the folder where you installed the run_demo_x script.
 2. Run ``` ./run_demo_x.sh ```
 3. Make sure the teensy is connected to the wheelchair when you run this script.
-4. Open a browser on the same computer and navigate to localhost:5000 to check if a con- nection has been established.
+4. Open a browser on the same computer and navigate to localhost:5000 to check if a connection has been established.
 5. Check if the teensy has a yellow light continuously or blinking.
 If blinking then discon- nect Teensy and connect again.
 If steady yellow light then it should be connected.
 6. Turn on the wheelchair and test.
 Make sure the wheelchair profile is on profile:’5.1’ or ’4.1’